 The CM LP system is specialised designing for tiny homes with the low underfloor clearance requirement (only 450mm!).
 This composting toilet model is suitable for a couple looking to install a composting toilet into their tiny house.

 The Excelet range of composting toilets was designed to provide toilet facilities for low volume situations at a low price.
 Unlike most composting toilets, the Excelet sits on the toilet room floor and requires no space beneath it.

 The Bambooloo™ toilet in the natural bamboo base & carbon seat colour.
-This package includes everything that you need to get started with your Bambooloo™, including a 20-litre bucket with screw-on lid, composting toilet bags (25), a block of coco peat and packing shavings as cover material.
+This package includes everything that you need to get started with your Bambooloo™, including a 20-litre bucket with a screw-on lid, composting toilet bags (25), 650gm Coco Peat Bricks, BBL Tamp-Spray and shavings as packing for BBL cover material.
 A full instruction manual is also included.